idearat/dotfiles/README.md

     [[ -s ${HOME}/.local.after ]] && source ${HOME}/.local.after

 As with the 'login' variants there are before and after files for local configuration, as well as a .localrc file for "core" operations.

-In environments where you must use a company .bashrc file it's a good idea to rename .bashrc to .localrc (the install script does this for you if there's a previous .bashrc in existence.
+In environments where you must use a company .bashrc file it's a good idea to rename .bashrc to .localrc (the install script does this for you if there's a previous .bashrc in existence).

 It's recommended that you keep your personal bash configuration in the local.before and local.after files in case you have to work in a